AndersDeath/diary2/000-current.md

 # 11 August - Friday - Yerevan - 316 day of immigration

-So I am about to refuse
+So I am about to refuse that company offer.